-- (a) An additional amount based on an equity index is nonforfeitable once it is credited.
-Section 3203(a)(13). - (b) Additional amounts must be credited no less frequently than annually.
-Section 3203(a)(14). - (c) The guaranteed minimum interest, if greater than zero, must be credited from the date of deposit to the date of withdrawal for any type of withdrawal, surrender, or loan.
-The minimum interest rate must be credited on death if the death benefit option includes the account balance.
-Section 3201(c)(2). - (d) Disclosure must be made in the policy when a credit, based on the equity index formula, is not applied on the date of death or any withdrawal (i.e., surrender or policy loan).
+(a) An additional amount based on an equity index is nonforfeitable once it is credited.
+Section 3203(a)(13).

+- (b) Additional amounts may be credited no less frequently than every three years.
+Section 3203(a)(14).
+However, the policy shall include an option that credits additional amounts at least annually.
+Section 3203(e)(3). - (c) The guaranteed minimum interest, if greater than zero, must be credited from the date of deposit to the date of withdrawal for any type of withdrawal, surrender, or loan.
+The minimum interest rate must be credited on death if the death benefit option includes the account balance. - (d) We have approved the use of dual guaranteed interest rates (e.g. 0% and 2%) for accounts with an equity index feature.
+The lower rate (e.g. 0%) is applied during each equity index segment.
+This result would be used for such purposes as determining the net amount at risk and loan value before the end of a segment.
+At the end of the equity index segment any credit due to the change in the index would be applied.
+This then becomes the starting point for the next equity index segment.